Golden Shiner

 Colors

-Adults feature a brilliant metallic gold or brassy sheen with dark-edged scales.
-Juveniles are generally silvery with a distinct dark horizontal stripe along the side.
+Adults feature a brilliant metallic gold or brassy sheen on their sides with olive-green backs; juveniles are more silvery with a dark horizontal stripe along the side.

 Key Features

-- Scaleless 'keel' ridge located on the belly between the pelvic fins and the vent
+- Scaleless 'keel' on the belly between the pelvic fins and anus

 When You’ll See Them